 Destination 1: Grapevine Main Street

 Of course your first stop on this merry road trip is the “Christmas Capital of Texas.”
 Shop along Main Street, with stores as full of Christmas gifts as they are decorated with wreaths, garland and lights.
-Sip hot chocolate and people-watch at Main Street Bistro’s sidewalk cafe or customize your cocoa with peppermint, cinnamon and more at Dr. Sue’s Hot Chocolate Happy Hour from 3 – 6 p.m.
+Sip hot chocolate and people-watch at Main Street Bistro’s sidewalk cafe or celebrate Christmas like the early Grapevine residents with crafts and historic tales at the Settlement to City Museums.
 At night, see Main Street aglow with hundreds of lights, and stop by the gazebo where a light show plays continuously from 6-11 p.m.

 Destination 3: Sundance Square in Fort Worth

-In the heart of downtown at Sundance Square is a live 57-foot tree so decked out in Holiday Cheer, you’d expect the Who Village Choir to be holding hands around it, singing gibberish Christmas songs.
-Down in front, Santa sits on a candy throne in the Plaza waiting for you to come share your Christmas desires, but he’s got a tight schedule (preparing for that big Christmas Eve flight and all) so check here before arriving.
+In the heart of downtown at Sundance Square is a live 56-foot tree so decked out in Holiday Cheer, you’d expect the Who Village Choir to be holding hands around it, singing gibberish Christmas songs.
+Down in front, Santa sits in his sleigh in the Plaza waiting for you to come share your Christmas desires, but he’s got a tight schedule (preparing for that big Christmas Eve flight and all) so check here before arriving.
 Surrounding the tree and plaza is the beautiful downtown skyline outlined in twinkling lights — quite a sight to see!

 Destination 4: Panther Island ICE

-Your final stop is to slip…err, um skate around the ice rink at Panther Island.
-Fort Worth’s favorite summer hot spot has been transformed into the only outdoor rink in Fort Worth (and one of very few outdoor rinks in Texas) so grab a pair of skates, the arm of your favorite family member or friend and hit the ice for a cool time.
+Your final stop is to slip…err, um skate around the ice rink at Coyote Drive-In.
+Fort Worth’s favorite summer hot spot has been transformed into an outdoor rink in Fort Worth so grab a pair of skates, the arm of your favorite family member or friend and hit the ice for a cool time.
 If you’d rather watch folks slide around the ice than partake in it, sit back and sip hot cocoa from the Coyote Drive-In Canteen.